Self-Esteem: A Journey to Valuing Yourself

 Have self-compassion and focus less on what other people think or say about you

-Get counseling to help you identify where the correlations between your experiences and self-esteem development exist (e.g., childhood experiences), or to identify if there are other conditions such as depression and/or anxiety that need to be treated
+Get counseling to help you identify where the correlations between your experiences and self-esteem development exist (e.g., childhood experiences), or to identify if there are other conditions, such as depression and/or anxiety, that need to be treated

-Tap into a spiritual-based or mindfulness-based practice
+Tap into a spiritual-based or mindfulness-based practice, your faith, or affirmation practices

 Build a positive support network of encouraging people